Moh4mmedSuf/NBA-Players-Stats-Scraping-Analysis-/README.md

 # NBA-Players-Stats-Scraping-Analysis-

-I've grown as an NBA fan these past few years, and as a little challange I decided to Scrape/Extract the Data from https://www.nba.com/ to do some Analysis, some of my Goals were:
+I've grown as an NBA fan these past few years, and as a little challenge I decided to Scrape/Extract the Data from https://www.nba.com/ to do some Analysis.
+# My goals were:
 1. discover trends over the past 10 years
 2. Comparing The Regular Season to The Playoffs
 3. Minutes & Points Distribution
 4. Find the most Productive Player in the past 10 years and 5 years
 5. Prove That Giannis is The Best Player in The NBA Statistically.

+ # Steps to achieve results:
+1. Scraping The Data from The web, https://www.nba.com/.
+2. Clean and Construct The Data for Analysis
+3. Added calculations to measure new Matrics such as:
+(Pace - Production - Stats per 48 Minutes - Stats per 100 Possessions - True Shooting %)
+4. Visualization

 Here are The findings: